-Product Eutrophication Footprinting scientists are working with international researchers to develop eutrophication impact assessment models that can be applied in every country.
+Product Eutrophication Footprinting scientists worked with international researchers to develop eutrophication impact assessment models that can be applied in every country.
 These will allow the full environmental footprint of agricultural products to be calculated and compared, using methods set by the European Product Environmental Footprinting initiative.

 This research will help producers lower the environmental footprint of products, and therefore raise their value, increase demand from customers, and provide opportunities to reach new markets.

 - This project identified how New Zealand agribusinesses might be rewarded for high environmental quality, potentially qualifying them for market incentives such as tax credits or payments for ecosystem services.

 - Research in this project was linked with results from a meta-analysis of research that defined the likely premium for beef with low environmental emissions to Europe.
 This indicated that a price premium has potential to offset costs from constraints on farm systems to meet water quality limits.

 - New Zealand case studies of meat products exported to Europe, produced in major catchment areas such as Lake Taupō and the Waikato River, have helped Product Eutrophication Footprinting scientists understand the benefits and the opportunities of marketing New Zealand products internationally.